- College of Arts & Sciences

 Kate Regan Short Film Festival

-An annual festival featuring prizewinning short digital films by UP students, staff and faculty.Categories for submitted films include: narrative, documentary, international, humor and animation.
-This is the second year for the annual film festival which is now named in honor of beloved Spanish professor, and documentary film-maker Kate Regan, who died suddenly in July 2014.
+An annual festival featuring prizewinning short digital films by UP students, staff and faculty in categories for narrative, documentary, international, humor and animation.
+This is the third year for the annual film festival which is now named in honor of beloved Spanish professor and documentary film-maker Kate Regan, who died suddenly in July 2014.